yuvipanda/slowdown-glowingbear-greasemonkey/README.md

    unideal.
 It also seems to make it harder for me to write longer form text, which sucks!
 2. IRC can get pretty heated sometimes!
-While I'm also working on other issues of emotional and mental control, aving some computer help is also nice!
+While I'm also working on other issues of emotional and mental control, having some computer help is also nice!
    This forces me to stop and think before I can begin typing, helping stop words from flitting from my subconscious unfiltered onto IRC.
 3. I talk too much on IRC!
 [These stats](http://korma.wmflabs.org/browser/irc-contributors.html)